0x00002a/cronch/docs/source/concepts.rst

 .. concept:: template<typename T> known_by_cronch

    Type that satisfies all other concepts for meta information

    **Requirements**
     - :concept:`serializable`
-    - :concept:`has_fields`
+    - :concept:`has_members`

 .. concept:: template<typename T> backend

    Type that can be used as a serializing/deserializing backend.

+   **Requirements**
+    -

 .. namespace-pop::